 The State provides fringe benefits for all employees.
-The benefits above are figured on actual costs and consist of Excess Benefit Allowance, State FICA/MQFE, State Insurance, Retirement, State Share Annuities and Worker's Compensation.
+The benefits above are figured on actual costs and the dollar amounts listed in the table are only the amounts we want to bill to MCSAP or MOE.
+Fringe consists of Excess Benefit Allowance, State FICA/MQFE, State Insurance, Retirement, State Share Annuities and Worker's Compensation.
 The following provides detail on how these benefits are figured: